 Changes you can make in your workplace to reduce the stress on your wrist include:

 Medicines used to treat carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
-Corticosteroid injections given into the carpal tunnel area may relieve symptoms for a period of time.
+Corticosteroid injections can be given into the carpal tunnel area to relieve symptoms.

 If the condition is treated properly, there are usually no complications.
 If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.

-Use tools and equipment that are properly designed to reduce the risk of wrist injury.
+Use tools and equipment that are properly designed to reduce the risk for wrist injury.

 Ergonomic aids, such as split keyboards, keyboard trays, typing pads, and wrist braces, may be used to improve wrist posture during typing.
 Take frequent breaks when typing and always stop if you feel tingling or pain.